ConduitIO/conduit/CONTRIBUTING.md

 ### Quick steps to contribute

-1. Fork the project
+1. Fork the project.
-2. Download your fork to your machine
+2. Download your fork to your machine.
-3. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`).
-4. Make changes and run tests
+4. Make changes and run tests.
-5. Commit your changes
+5. Commit your changes.
-6. Push to the branch
+6. Push to the branch.
-7. Create new pull request
+7. Create new pull request.

 ## License